Quick Answer

 Frequently Asked Questions

 Not automatically, but Type 1 diabetes typically qualifies when insulin therapy meets the 14-hour/week threshold.
 CRA has clarified that all management activities count toward this total, not just injection time.
-Most Type 1 diabetics on intensive regimens do qualify.
+Many Type 1 diabetes claims can qualify when the 14-hour therapy rule is clearly documented.

 Probably not under the life-sustaining therapy category.
 However, if Type 2 diabetes has caused significant complications (neuropathy affecting walking, retinopathy affecting vision, dialysis-dependent kidney disease), those complications may qualify under other DTC categories.